 Peer-based learning is a self-directed collaborative approach to skill development.
-It leverages and adds to managers’ skills, knowledge, and experience to develop new management techniques that are effective within their organization.
-They meet in small peer learning groups that are guided by our structured learning design.
+It leverages and adds to managers’ skills, knowledge, and experience to develop new management techniques that are effective within your organization.
+You meet in small peer learning groups that are guided by our structured learning design.
 The Peer Learning Group Model© has three main stages, as shown in the figure below.

-Discuss their management challenge, acquire new management techniques, and plan to implement them in their daily work.
+Discuss your management challenge, acquire new management techniques, and plan to implement them in your daily work.

-Practice new management techniques in the flow of work to address their challenge.
+Practice new management techniques in the flow of work to address your challenge.

-Reflect on their practice, share experiences, and adopt a new more effective management
+Reflect on your practice, share experiences, and adopt new, more effective management.